astrellon/teaching/docs/modernApp/index.md

     )
 );

-// Example of creating the same* app but using TSX. const appTSX = <main>
+// Example of creating the same* app but using JSX. const appJsx = <main>
     <h1>Header</h1>
     <p>
         <strong>A button</strong>